This is Akathisia

 • A feeling often described as wanting to “jump out of my skin”

-• Racing thoughts with pressured speech
+• Racing thoughts with pressured or rapid speech

 • Suicidal and/or violent impulses